oak-network/contracts/README.md

-# Creative Crowdfunding Protocol (CC Protocol) Smart Contracts
+# Oak Network Smart Contracts

 ## Overview

-CC Protocol is a decentralized crowdfunding protocol designed to help creators launch and manage campaigns across multiple platforms.
+Oak Network is a decentralized crowdfunding protocol designed to help creators launch and manage campaigns across multiple platforms.
 By providing a standardized infrastructure, the protocol simplifies the process of creating, funding, and managing crowdfunding initiatives in web3 across different platforms.

 ## Features